Ek9n/The-Stroboscope-Project/README.md

-# The-Stroboscope-Project
+# The-Stroboscope-Project: A Mechatronic Art Installation
 A mechatronic art installation explores perception through a rotating 3D-printed sphere and dynamic lighting.
 Developed at Fablab Neukölln, the piece challenges our understanding of time and movement.
 Featured in the Workish art exhibition, it merges technology with artistic vision.

-## Temporal Illusion: A Mechatronic Art Installation
+## Temporal Illusion

 Nestled within a translucent, church-like glass structure, this mechatronic art piece explores the delicate boundaries between motion, perception, and temporal experience.
 At the heart of the installation, a precisely 3D-printed sphere becomes a canvas of intricate geometric patterns, rotating with an ethereal grace that captivates the viewer.
 The immersive environment is carefully crafted to heighten sensory perception.
 A darkened room serves as the backdrop, where strategically implemented stroboscopic lighting creates a mesmerizing atmospheric landscape.
 The nuanced manipulation of light frequency subtly transforms the sphere's perceived patterns, generating an optical illusion that challenges the viewer's understanding of time and movement.